dawnminghuang/chaptergrabber/Readme.txt

 Whats New?
 --------------------
+2010-06-04 : v4.4
+Queue search so interface stays responsive (add wait indicator) Add new support for choosing correct title with help of Google Title indictor for when good title chosen

 2010-06-04 : v4.3
 Queue database work to keep from slowing UI down
 Show animation while waiting on database work